-- If your configuration contains SAN Boot hosts connected to the FC baseboard ports, check the NetApp Interoperability Matrix Tool to ensure that the configuration is supported on iSCSI.
-If it is not, you cannot convert the host protocol to iSCSI. - The DA feature is not supported for iSCSI. - If you are currently using DA and you want to convert FC host ports to iSCSI, you must disable DA on all volumes. - If you do not deactivate DA before converting to iSCSI, the storage array will be out of compliance after the conversion. - The Synchronous Mirroring feature is not supported for iSCSI. - If you are currently using Synchronous Mirroring relationships and you want to convert FC host ports to iSCSI, you must deactivate Synchronous Mirroring. - Refer to the online help for SANtricity System Manager to remove all synchronous mirrored pairs, which removes mirror relationships on the local storage array and on the remote storage array.
+Note: If your configuration contains SAN Boot hosts connected to the FC baseboard ports, check the NetApp Interoperability Matrix Tool to ensure that the configuration is supported on iSCSI.
+If it is not, you cannot convert the host protocol to iSCSI.

+- The Synchronous Mirroring feature is not supported for iSCSI. - If you are currently using Synchronous Mirroring relationships via the baseboard ports, you must deactivate those Synchronous Mirroring relationships. - Refer to the online help for SANtricity System Manager to remove all synchronous mirrored pairs, which removes mirror relationships on the local storage array and on the remote storage array.
 In addition, follow the instructions in the online help to deactivate Synchronous Mirroring.